AvePoint/cloud-api/docs/docs/Use-Cases.md

 ## Enhanced Data Visibility with Insights

-Organizations can leverage Insights for Microsoft 365 to retrieve and analyze data, providing enhanced visibility for informed decision-making.
+Organizations can leverage Insights to retrieve and analyze data, providing enhanced visibility for informed decision-making.
 This API allows businesses to access detailed reports and data insights, driving better business outcomes.

 ## Efficient Data Management with EnPower